rickyrattlesnake/dungeons-and-dragons/drow_monk.md

     + Advantage on Charm saves
     + Cannot induce sleep
 - **Blind** (Character Trait)
-        + **He has no eyes, and yet he sees.**
+    + **He has no eyes**
-            - Automatically fail all vision-only perception checks
+        + Automatically fail all vision-only perception checks
-            - **Observant Feat** (Once at lvl 3):
+    + **Observant Feat** (Once at lvl 3):
-                - Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
+        + Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
-                - +5 bonus to your passive Wisdom (Perception) and passive Intelligence (Investigation) scores.
+        + +5 bonus perception and investigation
-        + **Non-Visual Attunement**
-            - Reaction against range attacks.
-            - When the missle is within 5ft radius of character perform a perception check to catch the missle.
-            - Avoids all damage
-            - can be used to save targetted allies in the radius
     + **Forced Concentration**
         - MUST concentrate to "perceive the environment" before Attacking, Running, Readying, Reacting.
         - Done as a perception check
         - Bonus action at the first turn of combat and every 1 minute thereafter.
         - After a failed concentration bonus roll.
 You can use a regular action to roll for concentration.
 + **Deflect Missiles**
     + Reduce damage of range attack by (1d10 + dex + lvl)
     + If damage reduced to 0.
 You can spend **1 KI point** use the projectile as monk ranged weapon (20ft/60ft) with proficiency.
 Attack is part of same reaction.
 + **Unarmored Defence**
-        - While you are wearing no armor and not wielding a Shield, your AC equals 10 + your Dexterity modifier + your Wisdom modifier.
+    + While you are wearing no armor and not wielding a Shield, your AC equals 10 + your Dexterity modifier + your Wisdom modifier.
 + **Martial Arts**
     - Use Dexterity for the Attack and Damage Rolls of your unarmed strikes and monk Weapons
     - Roll 1d4 in place of the normal damage of your unarmed strike or monk weapon.
     - When you use the Attack action with an unarmed strike or a monk weapon on Your Turn, you can make one unarmed strike as a Bonus Action.
 + **Ki**
     - When you spend a ki point, it is unavailable until you finish a short or Long Rest, at the end of which you draw all of your expended ki back into yourself.
 You must spend at least 30 minutes of the rest meditating to regain your ki points.
     - Some KI features require target to make a saving throw to resist it.
 Calculated as __DC = 8 + proficiency + wisdom mod.__
 + **Unarmoured Movement**
     - (lvl 2) speed increases +10ft when not wearing armor or wielding a Shield.
 This bonus increases when you reach certain monk levels, as shown in the Monk table.
     - (lvl 9) gain the ability to move along vertical surfaces and across liquids on Your Turn without Falling during the move.

 ## Cantrips and Spells
 - Spare the Living (lvl 0)